 Check the Status of Your Reconsideration

-Request a Hearing for a Medical Determination Online
+Request a Hearing Online

 After you submit your request for a hearing, you’ll receive a confirmation package that explains the hearing process.
 In that package, you’ll have the choice to opt-out of having your hearing by video.
 Video hearings have the same look and feel as in-person hearings.
-So if you’re comfortable with having your hearing either in-person or via video, you don’t need to send in that form.
+If you’re comfortable with having your hearing either in-person or via video, you don’t need to send in that form.
 We’ll find the first available day and time for your hearing, at a location that’s convenient to you.
 We’re committed to providing you quality customer service and the flexibility we offer with scheduling your hearing is just another way we’re able to meet your needs.

 Check the Status of Your Hearing